dinhvandung039/data-engineering-udacity/Course 5/README.md

-# mig's AF ELT Data Pipeline for P4
+# ELT Data Pipeline for P4

 This README outlines the ELT data pipeline developed for the final project (p4), detailing the primary operators, their roles, and the associated DAG calls.